Spring weather is the perfect excuse for a road trip to hunt for resplendent tulip gardens in Connecticut.

 No matter the time of year, Connecticut is a delightful place to visit.

 But a spring fling is just what you need after a long winter.
+Connecticut spring festivals are just the antidote you need to counter the winter doldrums.

 Are you planning on coming earlier?
 Then check-out the top places to see cherry blossoms in Connecticut.